Article by John Tribbia

 How user-level quality experience is constructed.
 Top: pre-period category weights for two example users.
 Middle: quality scores by category for v1.0.
 Bottom: stacked weighted contributions.
 Same model version, different experienced quality.
 The dashed line is the population mean.

-What You Need to Try This
+What You Need to Run This

 -